Skip to main content

 one story home in Greater Lansing Michigan with stone walkway

-Dealing with your insurance company during a home remodel can quickly become frustrating, especially if you’re unsure what your policy actually covers.
-Many homeowners don’t think about their insurance until something goes wrong, and by then, they’re left trying to navigate unclear coverage, low initial payouts, and a process that can feel more like a negotiation than support.
+Dealing with insurance during a home remodel can quickly become frustrating, especially if you’re unsure what your policy actually covers.
+Many homeowners don’t think about their insurance until something goes wrong, and by then, they’re left trying to navigate a myriad of confusing details, all while figuring out how to rebuild.

 As a Greater Lansing home remodeling company, we’ve worked alongside homeowners during insurance-related projects and understand how challenging these conversations can be.
 From reviewing scopes of work to helping clients advocate for the quality their homes deserve, we’ve seen how preparation and clear communication can make a significant difference in outcomes.